OSAP can assist you with your education costs. Get the help you need and apply!

 Submit any Supporting Documentation.
 Once you have completed and submitted your application, OSAP will automatically start to review your file.
 If you need to provide documents for your application, such as the declaration and signature pages, OSAP will let you know through your OSAP account.

 Once you have the documents, you can submit them through the "Upload Documents" function in your OSAP account.
 This includes your signature pages (student) and any other required documents.
 You can find a listing of required supporting documentation in your OSAP account under “Required Documentation”.

-OSAP will also inform you if you need a Master Student Financial Assistance Agreement (MSFAA) and where you have to send it.
+OSAP will also inform you if you need a Master Student Financial Assistance Agreement (MSFAA) and how to complete it.

 The MSFAA is one of the supporting documents you must submit in order to receive funding for your student loan.You will find this in your OSAP portal.
 This document is the terms and conditions of your OSAP agreement.
-It needs to be taken to a designated Canada Post Outlet right away.
-You can find the closest designated post office to you by visiting this link.
+The MSFAA must be completed online, and a link to begin the process can be found on your OSAP portal.

 Your Amount of Funding